sadjordan/A_second_serving_of_the_snake/README.md

 - QR code detection (in development)
 - Malaysia recorded 1087 deaths by suicide in 2023
 - If you would like to help, consider donating to Befrienders at https://www.befrienders.org.my/donate
+- Lots of random quotes if you type in certain keywords

 How to run:
 - Download necessary modules and prepare the stuff needed.